nwbauer/nwbauer.github.io/_posts/2016-02-21-setting-up-your-linter-in-sublime.md

 title: Setting Up Your Linter In Sublime
 ---

-Linters are time savers, so you should have one installed.
+Linters are time savers.
+They help spot syntax errors, undeclared variables, and make your code look consistent.
 This post will walk you through setting up a linter that follows the airbnb style guide in Sublime (here is the [guide definition](https://github.com/airbnb/javascript)).
 Specifically, I will walk-through installation of Package Control, SublimeLinter-jscs, SublimeLinter-jshint and Trailing Spaces.

-## Package Manager
+## Package Control

 Sublime does not come with a package manager, so if you don't have Package Control installed, [go here and install it](https://packagecontrol.io/installation).